yanxu2021/ExploreCalifornia/FinalProjectReview.md

 <li>Insert the Google map function. </li>
 <li>Find the solution to create your journey map. </li>
 <li>Create “Add” function to create a journey plan. </li>
+<li>Deploy the .NET app and SQL database to Azure App Service.</li>
 <li>Continue the webpage improvement by HTML/CSS/JavaScript.</li></ol>

 [Back to the top](https://github.com/yanxu2021/ExploreCalifornia/blob/main/README.md)